The Secrets of The Valley Temple in Giza

 Cosmic Alignment and Solar Symbolism

 Aligned with celestial movements, the Valley Temple reflects the Egyptians’ advanced understanding of astronomy.
-The eastern orientation of the temple signified the sunrise and the daily rebirth of the soul, anchoring the pharaoh’s resurrection to the eternal cycle of the sun god Ra.
+Its eastern orientation symbolized the sunrise and the daily rebirth of the soul — a concept deeply embedded in sites such as Karnak Temple.

 Eternal Legacy in Modern Culture